 Property Description Element Displays the element type.
 Element types are created by default for each visual element or component.
 Custom elements can also be created.
-ID Lets you set the element ID.
+ID The element ID.
 Only elements with an ID can be the target or receiver of an event.

 Position and size

-Property Description Left The distance from the left side of the stage (or enclosing container element) when expressed as pixels, or the distance from the left as a percentage of the total width of the stage (or enclosing container element) when expressed as percentages.
-Top The distance from the top of the stage (or enclosing container element) when expressed as pixels, or the distance from the top as a percentage of the total height of the stage (or enclosing container element) when expressed as percentages.
-Width The width of the element when expressed in pixels, or the percentage of the width compared to the total width of the stage (or enclosing container element) when expressed as percentages.
-Height The height of the element when expressed in pixels, or the percentage of the height compared to the total stage (or enclosing container element) height when expressed as percentages.
+Property Description Left The distance from the left side of the stage (or parent element) in pixels, or as a percentage of the total width of the stage (or parent element).
+Top The distance from the top of the stage (or parent element) in pixels, or as a percentage of the total height of the stage (or parent element).
+Width The width of the element in pixels, or as a percentage of the total width of the stage (or parent element).
+Height The height of the element in pixels, or as a percentage of the total height of the stage (or parent element).

 To choose between pixels and percentages:

 %) and select the unit you want to use from the pop-up menu.

 You can also change all the position and size properties to percentages by clicking the Use percentages button.